 Nested or Hierarchical Design

 IRGTs always have a hierarchical structure in the intervention condition.
 Participants may receive some of their treatment in groups, or they may receive their intervention individually, but through a common interventionist or facilitator, whether in person or through a video or other virtual connection ().
 These issues are especially challenging in an IRGT because the design may not have the same hierarchical structure in all conditions.
-In that case, the analytic model must accommodate a heterogeneous variance-covariance structure, allowing for intraclass correlation (ICC) in one condition, but not in the other.
+In that case, the analytic model must accommodate a heterogeneous variance-covariance structure, allowing for intraclass correlation (ICC) in the intervention condition, but not in the control condition.
 For this reason, it is even more important for investigators to rely on an experienced methodologist in developing design and analytic plans for an IRGT.